 The Black Hills has some of the highest peaks this side of the Rockies, making it is a hot spot for downhill and cross country skiers and snowboarders of all skill levels.
-Whether at the popular Terry Peak or Mystic Miner, or some of the lesser known trails, there is a spot for everyone in the Black Hills!
+Whether at the popular Terry Peak, or some of the lesser known trails, there is a spot for everyone in the Black Hills!

 Weather for winter sports is usually decent by late November and the snow stays packed until March or early April.
 Several hiking trails in the Black Hills National Forest are open to cross-country skiing and snowboarding in the winter months.
 Before hitting the snow, make sure it is allowed on that trail.